Freda DeKnight: Date with a Dish: A Cookbook of American Negro Recipes

 In 1948, DeKnight published her only cookbook, titled A Date with a Dish.
 Subsequent editions were branded as The Ebony Cookbook, but in 2014 the book was reissued with its original title.

-This cookbook was much more than a simple collection of DeKnight's columns and recipes.
-She traveled all over the country to conduct interviews and collect recipes.
-Her subjects included celebrities like Duke Ellington and Louis Armstrong, along with respected African-American chefs and home cooks.
-The result?
-A 400-page “non-regional cookbook that contains recipes, menus, and cooking hints for and by Negroes all over America.”
+This cookbook went beyond simply collecting DeKnight's columns and recipes.
+She traveled all over the country to conduct interviews and collect recipes, including celebrities like Duke Ellington and Louis Armstrong alongside respected African-American chefs and home cooks.
+Her efforts resulted in a 400-page “non-regional cookbook that contains recipes, menus, and cooking hints for and by Negroes all over America.”

-DeKnight used a model that had long proven a favorite among home cooks: she presented a well-organized selection of explicit recipes, along with plenty of household hints.
-She suggested colorful vegetable platers for spring and holiday menus.
-She gave clear, concise directions for the humane preparation of lobster.
-And she wove entertaining vignettes into technical instructions.
-DeKnight shared poignant, humorous moments gleaned from interviews with celebrities, as well as their favorite recipes, such as Louis Armstrong's beloved ham hocks and red beans.
+DeKnight used a model that had long proven a favorite among home cooks; she presented an organized selection of explicit recipes, along with plenty of household hints.
+She suggested vegetable plates for spring and holiday menus.
+She gave directions for the humane preparation of lobster.
+And she wove vignettes into technical instructions.
+DeKnight shared notable moments from interviews with celebrities, as well as their favorite recipes, such as Louis Armstrong's beloved ham hocks and red beans.